What is a Password Attack?

 This attack focuses on password theft.
-The process is this: the attacker selects several password combinations and sprays on many user accounts.
-These passwords are taken with password dictionaries, also they can be the most common combinations such as password1, qwerty, 1111, and other standard passwords.
-The attackers think of every move, and try to bypass the system of blocking so that after some attempts the account will not be blocked.
+The process is this: the attacker selects several passwords and sprays on many user accounts.
+These passwords are taken with password dictionaries.
+Also, they can be the most common combinations such as password1, qwerty, 1111, and other standard passwords.
+The attackers think of every move and try to bypass the blocking system so that after some attempts, the account will not be blocked.
 Password spraying – quite careless, a rough form of attack.
 After several attempts to log in, the site begins to block the entrance.

 Attacker tries to install monitoring tools on the user’s computer and makes a secret key-recording.
 The information is recorded via a keylogger and then passed to the attacker.
 Generally, the keylogger is used with good intentions to monitor employees, and improve UX, but even here the attackers have learned to turn it for their evil intentions.

 This type of attack involves intercepting network traffic for data collection and monitoring.
 The most common way to do this is with connections that do not use encryption.
 Most often, these can be Wi-Fi connections.
 Therefore, learn how to use public Wi-Fi safely: risks to watch out for.
 This attack comes under SSL – traffic that the attacker intercepts through an attempt to connect to a secure website.

 Our data is a part of our life, everyone, and we would not like any hackers to use it against us for their good and desire for financial gain.
 Below we will give some tips on how to avoid or prevent an attack by an intruder:

 - Enforce strong password policies.
 To begin with, your passwords must be created correctly and securely.
 The number of characters should be at least 8, and the password itself should use not only letters or numbers but also capital letters and the inclusion of special characters.
 Your password must not contain any confidential information about you.